Geography of Argentina: General characteristics

 Satellite map of Argentina taken by NASA World Wind.

-Argentina is located in the Southern part of South America, being the biggest country in the Southern Cone.
+Argentina is located in the southern part of South America, being the biggest country in the Southern Cone.
 It limits with Chile to the west and south, with the Argentina–Chile border being its largest one.
 Bolivia and Paraguay limit Argentina in the north, the Argentina–Paraguay border is the second largest one.
 The northern half of Argentina limits with Brazil and Uruguay to the east, and the southern half with the Atlantic Ocean.
 The Falkland Islands, a British Overseas Territory, are located to the east of southern Argentina, across the ocean.
 Argentina is located at a strategic point over the Strait of Magellan, the link between the Atlantic and Pacific oceans.

 Argentina has a land area of 2,780,400 km².
 It is the 8th largest country in the world, between India and Kazakhstan.
 It is the second largest country in South America, after Brazil, and the fourth largest in the Americas after Brazil, Canada, and the United States.
 The surface is almost eight times that of Germany, and four times that of Texas, and three-tenths the size of the United States.
 The Argentine Sea, the maritime claims of Argentina, include an exclusive economic zone of 200 nm.

 The terrain is composed of plains to the East, with the Andes mountain range at the western border.
-Climate is mostly temperate, with an arid area at southeast Patagonia and subantartic climate at the southwest.
+Climate is mostly temperate, with an arid area in southeast Patagonia and a subantarctic climate in the southwest.
 The Iguazu Falls, one of the New 7 Wonders of Nature, is the largest waterfall system in the world.
 It is located at the frontier with Brazil, with both countries having part of it.